 Economic participation

-Increasing the employment of people with disability supports them in having more control over their lives, in being financially independent and in having a better standard of living.
-Paid employment also leads to better mental and physical health and wellbeing.
-Though some people with disability are unable to work, others are able to do so and have the necessary skills.
-Increasing employment of people with disability who are able to work will ensure that these individuals are fully participating in the economy (Australia’s Disability Strategy 2021–2031).
+Increasing employment opportunities for people with disability provides more independence and control financially and helps support a better standard of living.
+Paid employment may increase confidence and lead to better mental and physical health and wellbeing.
+Although some people with disability may be unable to work, others are able to do so and have the necessary skills, or the capacity to acquire necessary skills.
+Increasing employment of people with disability who are able to work will ensure that these individuals have opportunities to participate in the economy (Australia’s Disability Strategy 2021–2031).

 It should be noted that employment alone does not always provide people with disability with adequate income to be self-sufficient.
 The Disability Support Pension is an important safety net in this regard.